sunni426/nova-networks/Nova-Classifier/Readme.md

   !python main.py train -i save_directory -j options/nova.yaml
   ```
 - Update configuration file setup for custom model options, including directory paths to training, validation, and testing csv's.
 - Initialize separate ```basic_train``` and ```\dataloaders\datasets``` for different datasets.
-Key parameters to be adjusted include: 1) # of labels to predict, 2) normalization values and other custom transform functions, 3) fixed number of cells to load in per image.
+Key parameters to be adjusted include:
+  - Number of labels to predict
+  - Normalization values and other custom transform functions
+  - Fixed number of cells to load in per image
 - Specify model class (including EfficienNet, Resnet, MedViTs) in ```\models``` folder, can implement additional model classes.
+- Note: Training utilities:
-- Note: Training will save model weights of best epoch checkpoint, keep a running log of losses and metrics: mean average precision (mAP) and area under the curve (AUC), and save final predictions (weighted image-level and cell-level predictions) and corresponding ground truth as csv's in the ```results``` directory.
+  - Save model weights of best epoch checkpoint
+  - Keep a running log of losses and metrics: mean average precision (mAP) and area under the curve (AUC)
+  - Save final predictions (weighted image-level and cell-level predictions) and corresponding ground truth as csv's in the ```results``` directory.
 - Note: MAE pretraining & subsequent ViT finetuning separately trained, not using weighted image-cell level dual head predictor skeleton.
 Please refer to Nova-Classifier/mae.ipynb notebook for training details.

 ### Testing mode